 Workplace Sexual Harassment

-This Workplace sexual harassment toolkit uses leading academic research and findings from Business in the Community’s Project 28-40 to understand sexual harassment in the workplace.
+The Workplace Sexual Harassment toolkit uses leading academic research and findings from Business in the Community’s Project 28-40 to understand and address sexual harassment in the workplace.
 Project 28-40 was the largest ever survey of women at work.

 What the toolkit covers